HOME About Download Subscription FAQ User Guide User Page Promotion Contact 日本語

 2. Make sure that your computer and your phone are connecting to the same WiFi.

-3. Open Facemotion3d/iFacialMocap/MeowFace on your Phone.
+3. Open Facemotion3d/iFacialMocap on your Phone.

 4. In the Webcam Motion Receiver window, click Facial Expressions Settings.
 Once the Facial Expressions Settings is opened, in Select Tracking Mode, select PerfectSync, and check Mobile App in Tracking Device as shown in this image.
 Then, select the corresponding app from the drop-down menu below.
 (If this option is not available, your avatar is not compatible with Perfect Sync.)